JordanMartinez/purescript-jordans-reference/11-Syntax/01-Basic-Syntax/src/01-Preliminary-Concepts/02-Explaining-Kinds.md

 higherKindedBy1L_ignoreBoth :: a -> b -> Either Int b
 higherKindedBy1L_ignoreBoth a b = Left 3
 ```
-`Either a b` has kind `Type -> Type -> Type` because it cannot become a concrete type until both 'a' and 'b' types are defined, even if only constructing one of its instances whose generic type is known.
+`Either a b` has kind `Type -> Type -> Type` because it cannot become a concrete type until both `a` and `b` types are defined, even if only constructing one of its instances whose generic type is known.